learn-co-curriculum/js-basics-data-types-readme/README.md

 information, we developed **data types**.
 JavaScript contains a number of operators (`+`, `!`, `<=`, etc.) and reserved words (`function`, `for`, `debugger`, etc.), which are reserved by the language for a specific purpose.
-***Everything else is data***.
+(You'll see more on these later.) ***Everything else is data***.
 And every piece of data falls into one of JavaScript's seven data types: numbers, strings, booleans, symbols, objects, `null`, and `undefined`.

 ## Demonstrate Basic Type Checking with the `typeof` Operator